openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Though it's really helpful.

-Please enable the "Rabric Uload" by sliding the slider to the right.
+Please enable the "Fabric Uload" by sliding the slider to the right.

 ![image](../images/setup-wizard/Screenshot_20231202_130147.png)

-Furthermore you can identify yourself that just in case the developers want to reach out to you for questions or urgend concerns they can reach you.
+Furthermore you can identify yourself that just in case the developers want to reach out to you for questions or urgent concerns.

 ![image](../images/setup-wizard/Screenshot_20231202_135748.png)

-After filling in your "contact information" click the "ok" button.
+After filling in your "contact information" click the "OK" button.
 Contact information can be your identification on Facebook, on Discord, ...
 Just the information you think is helpful to contact you best.

 ![image](../images/setup-wizard/Screenshot_20231202_135807.png)

-Please click the "next" button.
+Please click the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_135830.png)

-Please select if your blood sugar values are in mg/dl or mmol/L and then please click the "next" button.
+Please select if your blood sugar values are in mg/dl or mmol/L and then please click the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_135853.png)